-As part of this deep commitment, and in response to feedback from the RMIT community, we are strengthening our ethical approach to the investment of our philanthropic funds.
+As part of our deep commitment to sustainability, and in response to passionate feedback from the RMIT community, we are strengthening our ethical approach to philanthropic investments.

 RMIT takes its obligations to the health of the planet seriously, to keep the global temperature rise under two degrees.
 Our independent financial advisers and fund managers respect this as signatories of the UN Principles for Responsible Investment (UN PRI) and are responding with innovative proposals to reflect our values.

 The Responsible Investment Principles apply to the management and investment of the University Philanthropic Fund.
 This Fund represents the only pool of diversified financial assets managed by RMIT University.